johnnolan/johnnolan.dev/src/hcta/articles/ams-three-architecture.md

 - Store your data models where it is appropriate

-To do this, you can use three different tools and techniques to gather information, keep it up to date and help you tell a story to the right people in the right way.
+There are three different tools and techniques to gather information, keep it up to date and help you tell a story to the right people in the right way:

 - **ArchiMate** for data that changes rarely centered around the business
 - **Mermaid** for data that belongs in the teams and is owned by them